 The first third really, with precolonial African history, outlines cosmological events, it outlines spiritual ideals that are ethereal, but were absolutely in place, like the Yoruban tradition of the orishas, the Dogon people which is one of the oldest ethnic groups in Africa, who now reside in West Africa.

 And then there's a transitional piece called "The Coming," which is written around the book of the same title by Dr. Daniel Black, a man narrates also some of the passages from the book.
-The middle section, again abstraction and hitting major points, starts with the ma'afa, it's a ballet set on a slave ship, it moves from that to "up south," which is a term we use in the African American community to showcase how the north was just as complicit in slavery as the South and is the same even though the racism looks a little different in terms of how it functions in society.
+The middle section, again abstraction and hitting major points, starts with the ma'afa, it's a ballet set on a slave ship, it moves from that to "up south," which is a term we use in the African-American community to showcase how the north was just as complicit in slavery as the south and is the same even though the racism looks a little different in terms of how it functions in society.

 Then we go with the more person-to-person component.
 So there are four women, in cello quartets, each movement represents a portrait of a woman of African descent that I think has contributed to this kind of human being (as a verb) that's defying racism, defying colonialism and is showing strength and is the backbone of the diaspora.
 And those women are Queen Nzinga who was queen of what is now present-day Angola, and she spent both of her reigns fighting against the Portuguese.
 They were never captured.
 Then it’s Ida B. Wells, who is well known.
 Angela Davis, also well known, and Chimamanda Ngozi Adichie.
 And the last movement of that section focuses on the work of August Wilson, whose cycle of 10 plays just captured the voice of black America in a way that had not been done before.

-But the final movement Uhulu—freedom—Afro-futurism is really returning to the first movement.
+But the final movement Uhuru—freedom—Afro-futurism is really returning to the first movement.
 So it's about after having gone through the hell that is slavery and oppression and all of the things that we find ourselves in right now in the American context.
 It's the work of reconnecting with our spiritual traditions, reconnecting with our authentic identities as human beings, and leveraging that collective power to create a new world.

 It's impossible, this week or probably any week, to not think of these as political pieces.
-Are you a political artist would you say?
+Are you a political artist, would you say?

 How do you create art and not be political?
-In the American context if you're an African American artist and you're really creating from the most authentic aspect of who you are, you can't help but be political.
+In the American context if you're an African-American artist and you're really creating from the most authentic aspect of who you are, you can't help but be political.
 Because America as it stands has been a place that has denied you your place both in the political arena and the performance of the human being.

 So not only am I a political artist, I'm an artist who uses history to provide context for the present moment in order to create work that hopefully helps us understand and to change things in the future, understand the present context to change the situation for the future.